Harbor View Plaza

 No listing remarks describe the building as having a specific number of units (e.g., '109-unit building'), and the MLS unit-count field is uniformly 0, suggesting missing data rather than an actual size.
 The true total unit count is effectively unknown based on current evidence.

-I searched the public remarks for elevator-related language, including singular/plural references and phrases like 'multiple elevators,' but found nothing.
-Per the current building context, I am keeping the existing value of 2 with low confidence because there is no evidence in the remarks to confirm or deny it.
+I searched the public remarks for references such as "elevators," "multiple elevators," or a stated number of elevators, but found none.
+Per the rules, the current value is kept because there is no remark-level evidence to confirm or deny it.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.